WELCOME TO

 Carter

-germanium power transistor devices, such as the 2N176, intended for use in
+success related to germanium power transistor devices, such as the 2N176,

-the rapidly expanding automobile radio market.
-Prior to large scale
+intended for use in the rapidly expanding automobile radio market.
+Prior to

-commercialization, Motorola engineers developed experimental prototype
+large scale commercialization, Motorola engineers developed experimental

-devices through these links:
+more about these devices through these links:

 Motorola